-Our Audit Committee has appointed PwC to serve as our independent registered public accounting firm for the year ending December 31, 2024.
-As required by our bye-laws and applicable law, the appointment of PwC and the fixing of PwC's remuneration must be approved by our shareholders at the Annual General Meeting.
+Our Audit Committee has appointed PwC to serve as our independent registered public accounting firm for the year ending December 31, 2025.
+As required by our bye-laws and applicable law, our shareholders are being asked to approve the appointment of PwC and the fixing of PwC's remuneration.
 If shareholders do not ratify the appointment of PwC and our Audit Committee's determination of PwC's remuneration, our Audit Committee will consider the appointment of another independent registered public accounting firm.
 In addition, even if shareholders ratify our Audit Committee's selection, our Audit Committee, in its discretion, may still appoint a different independent registered public accounting firm if it believes that such a change would be in the best interests of our Company and its shareholders.

 A representative of PwC is expected to attend the Annual General Meeting.
-The representative will have the opportunity to make a statement if he or she desires to do so, and is expected to be available to answer appropriate questions.
+The representative will have the opportunity to make a statement if he or she desires to do so and is expected to be available to answer appropriate questions.

-Fees for professional services rendered by PwC for our Company for the years ended December 31, 2023 and 2022 were:
+Fees for professional services rendered by PwC for our Company for the years ended December 31, 2024 and 2023 were: